 Many business leaders stumble over the small things.
 Much is from not understanding symbolic actions.
 They often see symbols as only applying to fields such as politics and religion.

 Yet, symbols can be anything.
 They can be things like processes and meetings.
-When we hear something like, “It’s always been done this way,” or “It has always that way,” we are likely facing something symbolic.
+When we hear something like, “It’s always been done this way,” or “It has always been that way,” we are likely facing something symbolic.

 Understanding Symbolic Actions